 Ontario residents continue to struggle with unprecedented levels of debt and a weak economy.
-In fact, each year more than 40,000 (OSB, 2015) households turn to an Ontario bankruptcy trustee to file for insolvency.
+In fact, each year more than 40,000 (OSB, 2015) households turn to an Ontario insolvency trustee for assistance.

 The idea that only low-income families declare bankruptcy is a myth.
 Financial problems affect people from all walks of life, no matter their income.
 Although some people end up in trouble because they aren’t used to managing their finances, usually it’s because they become overwhelmed by unexpected circumstances.

 Financial trouble is also the leading cause of divorce.
 The burden of dealing with a dwindling bank account while talking to creditors drives a wedge between a lot of couples.
 The good news is that there are solutions available.
 As the leading insolvency trustees, we’re here to provide lasting solutions that make a difference!